 Impact

 A flaw in the PDF implementation of Google Chrome versions prior to 149.0.7827.53 allows an attacker who has already compromised the renderer process to deliver a crafted HTML page that can spoof the user interface.
-The weakness originates from inadequate input validation, categorized as CWE‑20.
-This flaw permits the attacker to replace or overlay legitimate UI elements with deceptive ones, potentially misleading users about the content or actions they are interacting with.
+The weakness originates from inadequate input validation and can lead to deceptive UI overlays, potentially misleading users into performing unintended actions.

 Affected Systems